leuas/Vrdndi/README.md

 2, **App Sequence Data**: Activity history from ActivityWatcher.
 Processed by a custom sequential residual block to encode the sequence into a single token.

+And I also add SE block to "gate" each token to pick the important one and replace the common GLU with SiLU to be consistant with SWiGLU, since it's almost interchangable.

 **Main Structure**:
 ![[Main structure]](docs/images/Model_main_structure.svg)

 >**WhyAdaLN** Duration is a numerical value, it can't go through the BGE-M3's embedding layer, so either I need to put it as a separate token or put it as a condition to diffuse the AW data.
 In former, seemingly it would cause distribution mismatch(?), so I use the latter.

- And I also use SE block to "gate" each token to pick the important one.
-And I replace the common GLU with SiLU to be consistant with SWiGLU, since it's almost interchangable.

 **Residual Block**: